frockdev/frock/Readme.md

 Now download bin/frock_darwin_arm64 to your machine, and move it to /usr/local/bin/frock:

 `mv ~/Downloads/frock_darwin_arm64 /usr/local/bin/frock`

+### Connect podman socket

+Create a file ~/podman-socket with the following content:

+`unix://YOUT_SOCKET_PATH`

+You can get your `YOUR_SOCKET_PATH` from podman's machine info or if run ` podman machine inspect` `PodmanSocket.Path` field.

+Yes, finally it will seems like `unix:///var/some/special/path/podman.sock`

 ### Json schema for yaml
 Run `frock schema` to generate json schema for frock.yaml.